futartup/S15AB/README.md

 The goal is to segment the cars(which is the case in my case) in an image and predict the depth in an image.
 Simply, my goal is to take either a RGB color image (height×width×3) or a grayscale image (height×width×1) and output a segmentation map where each pixel contains a class label represented as an integer (height×width×1).
 ![alt-text-1](https://github.com/futartup/S15AB/blob/master/data/images/lady.png)

+## Loss functions
+I have used CrossEntropyLoss for mask prediction and MSELoss for depth estimation.

 ## Creation of dataset
 ### Choosing of background images